SirPepe/html-import/readme.md

 Notable features:

 * Import whatever you like; plain HTML elements, style and link elements and even script elements work.
-Non-blocking scripts in imported HTML files work as expected.
+Non-blocking scripts (script elements with `async`, `defer` or `type="module"`) in imported HTML files work as expected.
 Blocking scripts will be executed asynchronously, and thus may cause unintended effects.
 * Nest imports to your heart's content (as long as there's no circular imports)
 * Optionally filter imported elements by selector with an additional attribute: `<html-import src="a.html" selector=".foo"></html-import>`.
 Fragments also: work for this: `<html-import src="a.html#foo"></html-import>`.
 * Reactive imports - updating the `src` or `selector` attributes replaces already imported content with new content as specified by the attributes